 The Change of the Family Crest Usage: Japanese Family Crest

-In the 1460s, besides flags, samurais began to use banners.
-Later, they put on their family crests on many tools.
-In the Edo period (1603-1867), as warfare subsided, flags, banners, and everything about the battle became unnecessary.
+In the 1460s, samurais began using banners in addition to flags.
+Later, they put their family crests on many tools.
+In the Edo period (1603-1867), as warfare subsided, flags, banners, and everything related to battle became unnecessary.
 Hence, the use of crests changed.

-Since then, they have been using them mainly for the purpose of regulating dignity.
-In particular, after the shogunate government established the alternate attendance system, in which feudal lords traveled to and from Edo or ascended the castle, they always used their family crests in addition to their sashes.
+Since then, they have been using them mainly to regulate dignity.
+In particular, after the shogunate government established the alternate attendance system, in which feudal lords traveled to and from Edo or ascended the castle, they always used their family crests and their sashes.

 It’s because they needed to display their family names.
 Since the etiquette of the daimyo differed according to their family status, it was necessary to know the family status of the daimyo in advance in case they met on the way to the castle.

-Thus, the lords had followers, who were well versed in the family crests of the lords.
-They made every effort to ensure not being negligent in their manners and etiquette.
+Thus, the lords had followers who were well-versed in their family crests.
+They made every effort to avoid negligence in their manners and etiquette.

 Additionally, the shogunate government assigned a man at the front gate to confirm the lords’ Kamon to inform them in advance of their arrival at the castle.